 Why is this important?

-You see, with a clear goal, everything becomes easier, you know where best to place your efforts and, most importantly, what are the priorities, what to focus on and what to postpone for the time being.
+You see, with a clear goal, everything becomes more manageable.
+You know where best to place your efforts and, most importantly, what the priorities are, what to focus on, and what to postpone for the time being.

 As you can see, each of these will require different considerations for your precious time and money.
 For example, if your goal is to create an income from your food forest, you’ll want to focus on researching which tree crops sell well locally and then think about how to grow them in the most efficient manner.

-On the other hand, if you just want to be more self-reliant, you’ll want to think about how to create a diverse food forest with as many fruits, nuts and herbs as possible to fulfill your needs and stop being dependent on the grocery store.
+On the other hand, if you want to be more self-reliant, you’ll want to think about creating a diverse food forest with as many fruits, nuts, and herbs as possible to fulfill your needs and stop being dependent on the grocery store.

-Don’t overdo the thinking at the outset, but just be clear what you want from the beginning.
+Don’t overdo the thinking at the outset; just be clear about what you want from the beginning.

-–> Explore your local forest so you’ll have an idea what will grow best in your area
+2a.
+Explore your local forest so you’ll have an idea of what will grow best in your area

 You’ll want to look around and identify the plants that are thriving.
-As Mark Shepard would say: identify the perennial plants, observe how they grow in relation to one another, and take a note of the species.
-Later on, you can use that list to find commercial productive variants of the wild plants that you can grow in your food forest.
+As Mark Shepard would say: identify the perennial plants, observe how they grow in relation to one another, and take note of the species.
+Later, you can use that list to find commercially productive variants of the wild plants you can grow in your food forest.

-This step is crucial, because if you want to create an edible landscape that requires less work and maintenance, you need to grow species that are well adapted to your area, i.e. species that are volunteering to grow around your site.
+This step is crucial because if you want to create an edible landscape requiring less work and maintenance, you need to grow species well adapted to your area, i.e., species that are volunteering to grow around your site.

 If you have nature as your ally and use the natural tendencies of the native vegetation, then you’ll be doing considerably less hard work.
 This is one of the fundamental permaculture principles of working with nature rather than against it.

-For example, when I walked in my forest I saw elderberries, hazels, hawthorns, lindens, cherries, apples, junipers, and the list goes on.
-So, guess what I’ll be growing in my food forest?
+For example, when I walked in my forest I saw elderberries, hazels, hawthorns, lindens, cherries, apples, junipers, etc. So, guess what I’ll be growing in my food forest?

-I’d also be taking seeds from those naturalized species and using them as rootstock for my plants.
+I’d also take seeds from those naturalized species and use them as rootstock for my plants.
 But that’s a lesson in itself, so be sure to read my post on growing trees from seeds.

-Next, sit at the future site of your food forest, no matter if it’s 5 or 50 min, just sit there quietly.
-Brew yourself some coffee or tea and just be mindful of what is happening around you.
-Immerse yourself and study the wildlife, feel the breeze, listen to the sounds of the natural world around you.
+Next, sit at the future site of your food forest.
+Whether it’s 5 or 50 minutes, just sit there quietly.
+Brew yourself some coffee or tea, and just be mindful of what is happening around you.
+Immerse yourself and study the wildlife, feel the breeze, and listen to the sounds of the natural world around you.
 You can learn a great deal simply by sitting quietly.

-One of my best ideas, and one that saved me a lot of time, came when I just sat down and observed my site.
-For years, I tried to get a wild hedge under control and year after year I was cutting it, but it kept on re-sprouting.
+One of my best ideas, which saved me a lot of time, came when I just sat down and observed my site.
+For years, I tried to get a wild hedge under control, and year after year, I cut it, but it kept re-sprouting.
 This mindless management involved a great deal of work, as I always found myself battling against the hedge’s natural inclinations.

-If I just gave a head start to species I want there, they would eventually overgrow the ‘non-useful’ ones, and I wouldn’t need to mindlessly cut down everything each year.
-Sometimes we are just too much in working mode to come up with solutions that are actually a whole lot easier.
-Having the time to observe, think and ask the right questions helps us save money, time and unnecessary labor.
+If I just gave a head start to the species I want there, they would eventually overgrow the ‘non-useful’ ones, and I wouldn’t need to cut down everything each year mindlessly.
+Sometimes we are just too much in working mode to come up with solutions that are a whole lot easier.
+Having the time to observe, think and ask the right questions helps us save money, time, and unnecessary labor.

-These moments of mindfulness help put things into perspective and reveal a wealth of important information about the site itself.
+These moments of mindfulness help put things into perspective and reveal a wealth of important information about the site.

 It’s time to put on your permaculturist explorers’ hat and take notes about your site.
 You’ll want to ‘read the landscape’ and note down everything you can decipher about your water situation, climate, soil, slope, aspect, wildlife…

-The landscape you see around you and its resulting ecosystems are formed from the interaction of climate, landform, soils and living things.
+The landscape you see around you and its resulting ecosystems are formed from the interaction of climate, landforms, soils, and living things.
 Therefore, to better understand your site, you should analyze these elements, or parts of them, one by one…

-You also want to get your hands dirty and investigate your soil’s texture, structure, and biological activity.
+You also want to get your hands dirty and investigate soil texture, structure, and biological activity.
 You can also perform some lab tests on your soil and experiment with some basic tests yourself.

-Based on the information you’ve collected, make a rudimentary hand-drawn map or use Google Earth as a base layer and annotate the printout with your notes.
-You can even make multiple thematic maps for each of the landscape components you’ve analyzed.
+Based on your collected information, make a rudimentary hand-drawn map or use Google Earth as a base layer and annotate the printout with your notes.
+You can even make multiple thematic maps for each landscape component you’ve analyzed.

-From the map, it should be visible where the site potentials lay, and what you’ll need to design for.
+From this site assessment map, it should be visible where the site potentials lay and what you’ll need to design for.

-There are four basic layouts that determine the final look of the food forest: In their book, Edible Forest Gardens, Dave Jacke and Eric Toensmeier suggest more options but I’ll round it down to the basics:
+Four basic layouts determine the final look of the food forest: In their book Edible Forest Gardens, Dave Jacke and Eric Toensmeier suggest more options, but I’ll round it down to the basics:

-- Closed canopy forest – end point of a succession – these are mature forests – example: “Your local forest”
+4. Closed canopy forests – the end point of succession, these are mature forests – example: “Your local forest.”

 Which layout suits you best depends on your goals and your site’s characteristics (climate, terrain, biome, etc.).
 Different systems require a different design approach, management, and maintenance….

-Savanna-type or agroforestry systems are based on a keyline design and are much better suited for commercial fruit, nut and herb production.
-Usually implemented on a broadacre scale, this is a layout with equidistant rows that enables efficient machine harvesting.
+Savanna-type or agroforestry systems are based on a keyline design and are much better suited for commercial fruit, nut, and herb production.
+Usually implemented on a broadacre scale, this layout with equidistant rows enables efficient machine harvesting.

 The woodlands we call orchards are more of a hybrid system that you can use for both commercial production and home use.
 The layout also has equidistant rows, but permaculture orchards are usually implemented on a relatively smaller scale.

-Mid- to late succession woodlands offer the opportunity for the most varied, interesting, complex, and productive patterns of trees shrubs and herbs.
-Although primarily geared towards home food production, you can implement this layout on your suburban backyard but also scale up to a farm scale.
+Mid- to late-succession woodlands offer the opportunity for the most varied, interesting, complex, and productive patterns of trees, shrubs, and herbs.
+Although primarily geared towards home food production, you can implement this layout in your suburban backyard and scale up to a farm scale.

-Start your design with the scale of permanence in mind and plan your water, access and structures first.
-It’s best to begin with these essentials because they will be the most permanent elements of you food forest.
+Start your design with the scale of permanence in mind and plan your water, access, and structures first.
+It’s best to begin with these essentials because they will be the most permanent elements of your food forest.

-This includes thinking about the most suitable places for your water tanks, irrigation lines and other water elements, as well as planning for the locations of access points, different buildings and fences.
+This includes thinking about the most suitable places for your water tanks, irrigation lines, and other water elements and planning for the locations of access points, different buildings, and fences.

 Immediately after designing the water systems, consider where to put your roads and paths.
-Their placement will define your movement around your food forest for many years to come, so think long and hard about their potential locations.
+Their placement will define your movement around your food forest for many years, so think long and hard about their potential locations.
 Once they’re in, it’s hard to rearrange them.

-The pattern of the fencing will generally follow that of access, and you’ll be able to subdivide your food forest into different growing zones.
-By doing so, you’ll be able to manage and protect them separately if necessary.
+The fencing pattern will generally follow access, and you can subdivide your food forest into different growing zones.
+By doing so, you can manage and protect them separately if necessary.
 Finally, consider where to put different buildings, if any…

-Good infrastructure design is essential in order to minimise maintenance, maximize productivity, and provide a habitat for beneficial animals.
+Good infrastructure design is essential to minimize maintenance, maximize productivity, and provide a habitat for beneficial animals.

-Make a master list of plants – your desired species and others necessary to fulfil a certain purpose in your food forest.
-Think about ecological functions needed throughout the garden such as food production, the gathering and retention of specific nutrients, beneficial insect nectar plants, and ground cover for weed control.
+Make a master list of plants – your desired species and others necessary to fulfill a specific purpose in your food forest.
+Think about ecological functions needed throughout the garden, such as food production, gathering and retaining specific nutrients, beneficial insect nectar plants, and ground cover for weed control.

-Create a spreadsheet with each of these categories, do the research and list all the plants you want.
-Now, if there is a desired species that simply won’t work on your site, you can always find an ecological equivalent, i.e. an ecologically similar species that fills a similar community niche in comparable habitats.
+Create a spreadsheet with each of these categories, do the research, and list all the plants you want.
+Now, suppose there is a desired species that won’t work on your site.
+In that case, you can always find an ecological equivalent, i.e., an ecologically similar species that fills a similar community niche in comparable habitats.

 For this, you can use climate-analogous species.
 Based on the climate classification of your site, you can find almost identical climates across the globe, and then, by researching plants in those areas, find all kinds of interesting species you didn’t know you could grow.

-However, growing plant species that aren’t native to your bioregion can be working against the natural tendencies of your site.
-You can make things easier on yourself and only focus your attention on what’s proven to work.
+However, growing plant species that aren’t native to your bioregion can work against the natural tendencies of your site.
+You can make things easier on yourself and focus only on what works.
 Here’s what I mean…

-Based on the inspection of your local forest in step 1, you’ll have an idea what species grow best in your area.
+Based on the inspection of your local forest in step 1, you’ll know what species grow best in your area.
 These native and naturalized species are part of the already functioning and thriving ecosystem.
 All you need to do now is imitate that ecosystem on your site but use the more productive variants of these species.

 Be sure to include these plants in your master list!

-–> Create guilds from your master list of plants
+3d.
+Create food forest guilds from your master list of plants

-You can do your guild build based on what you know or guess about plants, their species niche, and how they interact.
-In this way you can also create novel plant combinations through your experiments.
+You can build your guild based on what you know or guess about plants, their species niche, and how they interact.
+In this way, you can also create novel plant combinations through your experiments.

 You can create a random mixture.
-A lot of people will just select a group of interesting plants and throw them together and see what happens.
-However, while it is sporadically ok to do so to spice things up, if the whole garden is like this, it will probably result in failure.
+A lot of people will select a group of interesting plants and throw them together and see what happens.
+However, while sporadically it’s ok to spice things up, if the whole garden is like this, it will probably result in failure.

 You can also try to emulate a habitat and use a model ecosystem as a template for design, incorporating species directly from the model habitat.
 This model habitat could be your local forest.

 This is, of course, the easiest way to win.
-Here, you’re not inventing anything new, rather you’re copying what already works in nature.
+Here, you’re not inventing anything new.
+Instead, you’re copying what already works in nature.
 All you need to do is observe how the native plants grow in relation to one another and imitate that in your food forest.

-If you followed the design process and started your design by choosing the overall layout, you should already have an idea on the distances between the patches.
-Now let’s look at how to space the plants within the patch itself.
+If you followed the design process and started your design by choosing the overall layout, you should already have an idea of the distances between the patches.
+Now let’s look at how to space the plants within the patch.